delnouty/On-Taxi-Demand/Data Source/ReadAboutDataSource.md

 All required information on data source can be found at [TLC Trip Record Data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page)

 For purpose of the article we have used synthetic data generated with Matlab.
-The code can be exicuted on the real-world data.
+The code can be executed on the real-world data.